VNET Group Inc. (NASDAQ:VNET): It’s all about numbers this morning

 VNET Group Inc. (NASDAQ: VNET) Ownership Details

-The securities firm TT International Asset Management LTD holds 12.36 million shares of VNET, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 8.65%, and the holding percentage of shares is valued at 74.67 million.
+The securities firm Blackstone Inc holds 10.4 million shares of VNET, making it the second largest institutional shareholder.
+Taking this into account, the holding percentage comes to 7.28%, and the holding percentage of shares is valued at 57.21 million.

 An overview of VNET Group Inc.’s technicals